 Unless the athletic field receives intensive use during the summer months, fertilization should be avoided during extreme weather because turf is not actively growing.
-High temperatures, humidity and drought cause stress to the plant, and summer fertilizer applications may cause a flush of growth that is detrimental.
+High temperatures, humidity, and drought cause stress to the plant.
+When fertilizer is applied in summer, a flush of growth may occur that is detrimental.
 Growth occurs mainly in the shoots and depletes necessary carbohydrate reserves in the roots which can lead to a weak plant and shallow root system.
 The stressed plants have poor tolerance for traffic and disease, weed, and insect infestations.
 A flush of growth in the summer will also require an increase in mowing and irrigation which can further stress the plants.

 Fields used intensively during June, July, and August may need minimal fertilization and supplemental irrigation to maintain turf vigor and increase recovery from damage.
 These light fertilizer applications are often referred to as spoon feeding.